hitokiri-mata/katacoda-courses/kubernetes-fundamentals/crds/step5-columns.md

 `kubectl get trm -A`{{execute}}

+Now there is more information shown.
+The temperatures are blank because this is intended to be filled in by an application.
 Brilliant.

 Next, let's explore validation.